NASA-Planetary-Science/sbmt-client/misc/programs/ola/README.txt

 3. a program for converting OLA science level 1 data to OLA level 2 data.

-Refer to the relevant ICDs which explain the pipeline and these programs in great detail.
+Refer to the relevant ICDs which explain the pipeline and these programs in great detail as well as the required directory structure and files that need to be present in order for the pipeline to work (such as the SPICE metakernel file and a list of level 0 files to process).

 The above 3 programs are written in C and make up the building blocks of the OLA pipleline.
 In addition, a python script is provided (called